-The release of works performed under class components is done on an EASA Form 1 (or by means in accordance with of an internal release document when this component is for the organisation's own use and the organisation has in place the related internal procedures in the CAE).
+The release of works performed under class components is done on an EASA Form 1 (or by means in accordance with of an internal release component is for the organisation's own use and with CAO.A.035(f). the organisation has in place the related internal procedures in the CAE).